“What happened to my website traffic? Why has my conversion rate dropped?”

 What you’ll need to do is conduct an audit to find the cause of any of those problems.

-In this article, we’ll offer several tips on how to run a complete website set analysis.
+In this article, we’ll offer several tips on how to analyze a website and run a complete website set analysis.
 We will also go over how to do SEO for websites step by step.

 We’ll start by looking at reasons why your website traffic dropped.